sibvisions/reactUI/README.md

 - A JVx application, running on a Java application (Jetty, Tomcat, ...) server, using JVx mobile UI
 - If you use ReactUI as lib you will need React 16.8.0 (for Hooks)

+# Bundling
+There are two options to use bundling with webpack.

+    1. Production Bundle
+        run ```npm run bundle``` to create a production bundle.
+URL configuration is then required in your app where reactUI is used as lib.
+Does not accept config.json!
+    2. Development Bundle
+        run ```npm run devbundle``` to create a development bundle.
+URL configuration is possible but config.json is also allowed.

 # Getting Started
 - Clone the git repository, open it in your development environment of choice and run ```npm install``` to download the dependencies.
 - Run the command ```npm start``` to start reactUI.
 A new tab will open in your browser.